RantumBits/ecomloop.github.io/content/pages/digital-marketing-services.md

 subtitle: Grow the reach of your business with full-service digital marketing services designed for small teams
 section1: >-
-  ## We know you can't do everything
+  ## We know your team can't do everything.

-  It takes time to create great work like yours.
-And you don't always have the time or know how to connect with your audience.
+  It takes focused time to produce great work.
+And you and your team already have your hands full.

+  You don't always have the time or know how to connect with your audience.

   That's where we come in.
 We work with small teams to amplify what you already do and reach your audience effectively.